 The Assumption Catholic school directory is provided as a courtesy for the convenience of school families and includes each student's name, grade, family members' names, addresses, phone numbers and email addresses.
 Please notify the school office of any changes as soon as possible so all information is current.
 Parents who do not wish to have this information published must notify the school in writing no later than the third week of each school year.
 It is to be understood by families requesting this omission that they will still be contacted by phone or mail by school staff and volunteers authorized to do so.
 The directory is updated annually in late September and sent to families electronically.
-The Assumption Catholic school directory is intended solely for the use of Assumption Catholic school students, and any other use of the information in this directory is strictly forbidden.
+The Assumption Catholic school directory is intended solely for the use of Assumption Catholic school families and employees to strengthen their mutual support and the education of Assumption Catholic school students, and any other use of the information in this directory is strictly forbidden.